vinhloi/amazon-freertos/demos/renesas/readme.txt

 ----------------------------------------------
-Getting Start for RX65N Amazon FreeRTOS
+Getting Start for RX MCUs Amazon FreeRTOS
 ----------------------------------------------
-Thank you for interesting about RX65N and Amazon FreeRTOS.
+Thank you for interesting about RX MCUs (RX65N is main) and Amazon FreeRTOS.
 This guide is for your environment setup and confirm demos behavior.

 SheltyDog@Renesas writes this guide and has responsibility of this project.